-- Energy saving expert panel discussion audio clip
+- Energy saving expert panel discussion video

 - Future Sparks – produced in partnership with CSIRO and the Clean Energy Council, this website empowers students to think critically about our impact on the environment.
 A useful tool for teachers with links to the Australian Curriculum plus NAPLAN rehearsal

 Cool Australia – discover classroom ready units of work and learning activities that are year level specific, from Early Learning to Year 12.
 All are linked to Australian Curriculum standards and the Early Years Learning Framework outcomes.
 There is also an online digital library to support learning and teaching, with videos, images, infographics, research and news articles.